sphinx-gallery/sphinx-gallery/doc/advanced.rst

 Here's another example that assumes that images have *already been written to disk*.
-In this case we won't *generate* any image files, we'll only generate the rST needed to embed them in the documentation.
+In this case we won't *generate* any image files, we'll only generate the reST needed to embed them in the documentation.
 Note that the example scripts will still need to be executed to scrape the files, but the images don't need to be produced during the execution.